Adana kebabı: Mincing and kneading

 According to the Designation of Origin, Adana kebabı is made from the meat of a male lamb that is younger than one year of age.
 The animal has to be grown in its natural environment and fed with the local flora.

 The meat should then be cleansed of its silverskin, nerves and internal fat.
-After the cleansing, it should be cut into rough shanks and, along with tail fat at a proportion of one to five, be laid to rest for a day.
+After the cleansing, it should be cut into rough chunks and, along with tail fat at a proportion of one to five, rested for a day.

-The next day, the rested meat and fat must be ground by hand, using a crescent-shaped iron cleaver known as the "Zırh".
-Only sweet red peppers (also hand chopped with the Zırh) and salt should be added.
+The next day, the rested meat and fat must be ground by hand, using a crescent-shaped iron cleaver known as the zırh.
+Only sweet red peppers (also hand-chopped with the zırh) and salt should be added.
 The Designation of Origin also authorizes, "under certain circumstances", the addition of spicy green capsicum and fresh garlic cloves.

-The meat will then be thoroughly kneaded together with the fat, the salt and the additional ingredients until reaching a homogenous consistency.
+The meat is then thoroughly kneaded together with the fat, the salt and the additional ingredients until reaching a homogenous consistency.